gautemo/Gaute-Meek-Olsen/src/dev-blog/hosting-website.md

 ```

 Now you get a URL you can distribute.
 Every time you save a file, they can refresh their browser to see the changes.
-If you need manually deploy with netlify, you can use
+If you need manually deploy with Netlify, you can use

 ```bash
 netlify deploy --prod